Moe1211/dockup/README.md

 - `branch`: Branch to watch for deployments
 - `secret`: HMAC secret for webhook validation
 - `compose_file`: Optional override (defaults to `docker-compose.yml`)

+**Docker Compose Support:**
+DockUp works with any standard Docker Compose setup:
+- Projects with only `docker-compose.yml` using pre-built images
+- Projects with `docker-compose.yml` + `Dockerfile` (Compose will build automatically)
+- Projects with custom compose file names (use `compose_file` in registry)

 ## Project Structure